abhijiths1998/golang-scripts/notionapp/README.md

 This opens the desktop application window.
 Pages are stored in memory only, so data is lost when the server stops.

 This is just a minimal proof of concept implementing pages, markdown notes and simple todo lists along with sub‑pages.
+Markdown can be edited and saved with a live preview shown next to the editor.
 It can be extended to support additional features such as tables, calendars and persistent storage.